tessam30/Tools/Tools.md

 [Google's R Style Guide][11] - Style guide from Google to make it easy to read, share, and verify code.
 [Stata Coding Toolkit][12] - Coding style guide for Stata
 [Git/Github Guide][29] - A minimal introduction to git & github
+[Strategies and Principles][30] - An introduction to tools and principles of data science

 **Excel**
 [Easy Excel][10] - Web tutorial on how to use Excel.